Australian Idol: Season 3

 Lee Harding finished in third position and was signed to Sony BMG and released a # 1 single and a platinum selling album.
 His second single from his debut album proved to be less successful and in mid-2006 Harding was released from his contract with the label.
 He is currently touring and performing with Bedrock.

 Dan England came 4th and didn't score a recording contract with a major label but recorded several independent releases and has toured with Season 2 winner Casey Donovan and Season 1 runner-up Shannon Noll.

 Anne Robertson who finished in sixth position was negotiating a deal with Sony BMG, but it was rumoured that Sony BMG was reluctant in signing her as they believed she was too similar to Season 1 contestant Paulini Curuenavuli who had been signed to the label for several years.

 Other Idol contestants from Season 3 have released numerous independent material and have toured and performed with several bands and music groups.

 Although averaging around the 1.5 million viewer mark, ratings were down by up to 40% on average during the third season compared to the first two seasons, which regularly drew more than 2.5 million viewers during the latter half of the competition.
 This created a serious situation for Ten, which was airing three Australian Idol shows every week at the time, and forced them to give away free commercial airtime to program sponsors expecting higher ratings.
-Commentators has theorised over the reasons why this has occurred, ranging from the viewing public being tired of the format due to Sandilands replacing the popular Dickson.
+Commentators have theorised over the reasons why this has occurred, ranging from the viewing public being tired of the format due to Sandilands replacing the popular Dickson.
 This caused a major Idol revamp for Season 4 which meant Season 4 being one of the highest rating seasons yet.